 a.
 Participant Numbers: Unlike the total direct activity participants, participant numbers are not unique.
-The total number of participants for each program area or element should be counted, even if they participate in more than one.
-However, if a participant
+The total number of participants for each program area or element during the period of performance should be counted, even if they participate in more than one.

-&lt;sup>2 A household is categorized as people who live in the same homestead (dwelling structures and adjoining land occupied by family members) and also share the same eating arrangements.
+2 A household is categorized by people who live in the same homestead (dwelling structures and adjoining land occupied by family members) and also share the same eating arrangements.
 If people live independently in separate homesteads and do not share the same eating arrangements they will be treated as separate households.

-- participates in multiple interventions under the same program area or element, they should still only be counted once on this table, under that program area or element. - b.
-Number of Households: The number of households within each program area or element is unique but can be double counted across program areas or elements.
+- However, if a participant participates in multiple interventions under the same program area or element, they should still only be counted once on this table, under that program area or element. - b.
+Number of Households: The number of households within each program area or element during the period of performance is unique but can be double counted across program areas or elements.
 If two or more participants come from the same household, it will be counted as one.
 For example, if members from the same household participate in interventions related to maternal and child health, and agriculture, the household can be counted once under maternal and child health, and also once under agriculture. - c.
 Proportion of total households in the target area: Please divide the number of households targeted under each program area or element by the total number of households in the target area.

 Program Area or Element: These definitions come from the U.S. Foreign Assistance Standardized Program Structure.
 The examples in this table are illustrative.
-The full, updated list can be found in Appendix I.